C.J. Uzomah Player Prop Bets for NFL Week 13 | Cincinnati vs. Los Angeles 12/5/2021

 - Note: Uzomah's stats vs. Chargers date back to 2016.

-- This week Uzomah will face the NFL's third-ranked pass defense (218.3 yards allowed per game).
+- The 218.3 yards per game the Chargers are allowing through the air makes them the NFL's third-ranked pass defense.

-- With 16 passing TDs conceded this year, the Chargers defense is ranked 11th in the NFL.
+- At 1.5 passing TDs conceded per game, the Chargers defense is ranked 10th in the NFL.

 Recent Performances

-- In last week's game against the Steelers, Uzomah was targeted three times and recorded three catches for nine yards.
+- Uzomah put together a nine-yard performance against the Steelers last week on three catches while being targeted three times.

-- Uzomah has nine catches on 11 targets for 42 yards in his last three games, averaging 14.0 yards per game.
+- Uzomah's 11 targets have resulted in nine receptions for 42 yards (14.0 ypg) in his last three games.

 Uzomah's Cincinnati Teammates